openplotter/docs/signalk/signalk_app.rst

 	http://openplotter.local:3000

-Using port 80, the URLs would be:
+If you set the port 80 instead the default port 3000, the URLs would be:

 .. parsed-literal::